alephant/MA-data/SULLIVAN Critique.md

 - What does actually drive the DNN model decision?
 - Is this function only based on the optimized set of weights after training?
 - Or is the final function better described by the whole history of sets of weights during training? i.e. it cannot be described solely on the basis of the final parameterization?

-## Räz & Beisbart, 2022
-- Sullivan employs a strong notion of understanding (explanatory understanding) which she cannot reasonably back up
-- however, employing a weak notion would not do her a favour as it has nothing to do with true understanding for which she wants to argue (objectional understanding; heuristics; exploration)
-- Sullivan argues that ML can provide explanatory understanding; her reasons are not sufficient; in fact there are fundamental reasons why DNN cannot provide explanatory understanding
-- challenge anology between factorial function and DNN classifier for implementation irrelevance (classifier function cannot be known and expressed like factorial)
-- thus, DNN lack "functional transparency" (Creel, 2020) which they argue is in fact a problem for understanding from ML models
-- DNN do not "implement" classifier function, rather classifier is a property of DNN and represents the input-output relation of the DNN (but for the sake of argument, R&B give her that)
-- "indirect means" (saliency maps) do not provide general understanding of ML models (thus, they do not reduce the level of opacity for ML models which Sullivan needs to claim that even black boxed ML models still enable understanding)
-- DNN do not enable explanatory understanding
-	- predicitive power is not explanatory power
-	- how-possibly explanations do not provide explanatory understanding
-	- DNN do not even provide how-possibly explanations

 ## failed analogies
 - a climate model is very different from a deep patient DNN as I cannot imagine how it would be empirically validated in the same sense as the DNN would be empirically validated?